MCKnaus/mcknaus.github.io/index.md

 I am an Assistant Professor of Econometrics at the [Swiss Institute for Empirical Economic Research](https://sew.unisg.ch/en) of the [University of St. Gallen](https://www.unisg.ch/) and part of the [Data and Method Consulting](https://www.unisg.ch/data-consulting) that advices students and faculty regarding their empirical work.

-My research interests are at the intersection of causal inference and machine learning to answer questions in empirical economics.
+My research interests are at the intersection of causal inference and machine learning to answer questions in empirical, mostly labor, economics.
 In particular I am currently working on the estimation of *average* and *heterogeneous* treatment effects as well as *optimal policy* estimation.
-See my [research section](https://mcknaus.github.io/menu/research.html) for more details.
+See my [research section](https://mcknaus.github.io/menu/research.html) or [Google Scholar](https://scholar.google.ch/citations?user=E604REwAAAAJ&hl=en) for more details.

 ### News
 * September 2020: All chapters of the dissertation published: "[For Better or Worse? - The Effects of Physical Education on Child Development](https://authors.elsevier.com/a/1bj9h3IvSGab0P)", with [Michael Lechner](https://www.michael-lechner.eu/) and [Anne K. Reimers](https://www.tu-chemnitz.de/hsw/ab/prof/sportpaedagogik/index.php.en), got accepted at *Labour Economics*